folaaramide/100-days-of-devops/day-06/nautilus-project/README.md

 📷 Screenshot: 06_cron_output_file_app1.png

 ##  Outcome
-•	Cron service installed and running on all Nautilus app servers.
+1. Cron service installed and running on all Nautilus app servers.
-•	Root-level cron job successfully scheduled via manual vi edit.
+2. Root-level cron job successfully scheduled via manual vi edit.
-•	Test confirmed that the job executes every 5 minutes and outputs "hello" into /tmp/cron_text.
+3. Test confirmed that the job executes every 5 minutes and outputs "hello" into /tmp/cron_text.

 ## Skills Demonstrated
-•	Linux service management with systemctl
+1. Linux service management with systemctl
-•	CentOS package installation with yum
+2. CentOS package installation with yum
-•	Editing and managing crontabs with vi
+3. Editing and managing crontabs with vi
-•	Task scheduling with cron
+4. Task scheduling with cron
-•	Verifying job execution via command-line
+5. Verifying job execution via command-line

 ## Reflection
 Today’s exercise reinforced the importance of testing before deploying in operations.

-Even something as simple as writing "hello" to a file serves as a powerful proof that the scheduling system works as intended — a critical first step before entrusting it with production workloads.
+Even something as simple as writing "hello" to a file serves as a powerful proof that the scheduling system works as intended, a critical first step before entrusting it with production workloads.